 This festival takes place all month long, while local artists install Christmas light sculptures around the city.
 To see them, go on a self-guided walking tour for beautiful holiday lights and fresh air!

 For a more sobering tour, you can book a cruise to visit Alcatraz, or, for some silly grown-up fun, there’s SantaCon, which is exactly what it sounds like: a convention of Kris Kringles.
-Dress up like Santa and dance down the street!
+Dress up as Santa and dance down the street!
 Why not?

-Ho-Ho Hollywood Christmas Parade
+Ho-Ho Hollywood Christmas Parade, Los Angeles

 On the Sunday after Thanksgiving, you can check out the Hollywood Christmas Parade, complete with live music, holiday performances, and Santa, of course!
 Just make sure you get there early to find a good spot to watch the parade roll on down the road.